 - 1. I am familiar with the policies and procedures of Hendrix College Human Subjects Review Board and with the principles of ethical treatment of human participants in research projects as set forth in the Belmont Report [i.e., respect for persons (acknowledging autonomy and protecting those with diminished autonomy), beneficence (maximizing possible benefits while minimizing possible harm), and justice (shared equitably the burdens and benefits in the population)]. - 2.
 I have informed all those who will work on this project of the Belmont Report principles. - 3.
 I will, in a timely manner, debrief all those who participate in this project, and will inform them of the project's purpose, the results of our investigation, and of the use we will make of these results. - 4.
-If substantive changes in the procedures involving participants become necessary, I will submit these changes for review before they are implemented.
+If substantive changes in the procedures involving participants become necessary, I will submit these changes for review before they are implemented. - 5.
+For Student Investigators: I have completed both the Social & Behavioral Research Basic/Refresher Course and the Social and Behavioral Responsible Conduct of Research Course through the Collaborative Institutional Training Initiative (CITI) and I have included copies of both certificates of completion.

-Signature of Investigator:
+Signature of Investigator(s):

-Signature of Faculty Sponsor:
+Signature of Faculty Sponsor(s):

 (if different from investigator)